 Don is also known in the department for developing many software-related tools to help with teaching courses, as well as other applications to assist the department itself.
 These include the WebCompiler environment and the ABET Course Assessment Management System.
 Don has been the departmentís webmaster since the department first had a web presence, also being one of the first departments in the university that had a website.

 Don wishes to thank several Computer Science faculty members that have given him unrelenting encouragement throughout the years.
 These include (but arenít limited to) Dr. Jim Poirot, Dr. Denis Conrady, and Dr. Tom Irby.
 He also would like to thank his dad who always encouraged him in his various endeavors, no matter how odd they may have seemed at the time.
 Don feels blessed by the many friendships heís made, and fortunate to have been given the opportunity to teach such a wide variety of excellent students.

-With his retirement, Don plans to continue developing code and writing books, something heís been interested in for many years.
+With his retirement, Don plans to continue developing code and writing books, something he’s been interested in for many years.
 You can view a list of Don’s publications here.
-Don will still help produce the various student and alumni newsletters and maintain the department’s software tools.
 He is in the process of publishing on the web all of his course-related material that he has put together during his thirty-five years in the department.
-He will continue to be his family's historian and maintain the family website here.
+He will continue to be his family’s historian and maintain the family website here.
 He also plans to travel extensively with his wife Elisa between doctor visits.
 The department has lost an important teaching asset, yet we wish Don well in his future endeavors.

 Would you like to leave any comments or remarks to Don?
 Please use the form below to send your remarks:

 March 9, 2019 Pavitra Amin Graduated: 1994 Courses taken: Command Languages